 - Are beautiful scientific products, such as theories, experiments or images, more likely to reveal truths about nature or to mislead us?

-- What is the role of creativity in scientific discovery and can AI enhance it?
+- What is the role of creativity and aesthetic sensibility in scientific discovery?

 - Does the automation of science threaten the aesthetic experiences of scientists, often seen as a leading motivators for scientific work?